loudinb/20CS2023/docs/programming-assignments/assignment-2/box-class.md

 **`__len__(self)`**
 - Implement this method to return the number of questions in the box.
-- Add a docstring to describe the method.
+- The docstring should be:
   ```python
   """Return the number of questions in the box."""
   ```
 - Return the length of the `_questions` list.

 **`__str__(self)`**
 - Implement this method to return a string representation of the `Box` object.
-- Add a docstring to describe the method.
+- The docstring should be:
   ```python
   """Return a string representation of the Box object."""
   ```
 - Return a string that includes the name of the box and the number of questions in the box.

 ### Testing the `Box` Class